“For Scotland the campaign continues and the dream shall never die” – Alex Salmond.

 So where do we go from here?
 I’m sure there will be another Referendum but it probably won’t be in the near future – maybe not for another 10-15 years.
 It would only come earlier if the UK party leaders reneged on their ‘vow’ to devolve substantial new powers to Scotland in the near future.
 The timetable, drawn up by Gordon Brown, has already been put at risk by the Prime Minister’s opportunistic insistence – after the vote, of course – that new powers for the Scottish Parliament should be linked to constitutional change in England.

-Also if the UK votes to leave the UK – and the people of Scotland vote to stay – that could hasten another Referendum.
+Also if the UK votes to leave the EU – and the people of Scotland vote to stay – that could hasten another Referendum.

 There will now be strong pressure from YES campaigners for genuine devo-max, ie Scottish control over everything except foreign affairs and ‘defence’.
 And some will want to go further, for example, calling for the removal of Trident for Scotland.